 To-Do Items for the Second Trimester

 The second trimester is the perfect time to take advantage of feeling like you have more energy and get things done.
-I know it can be overwhelming to think about everything you need to do to prepare for birth and having a newborn.
+It can be overwhelming to think about everything you need to do to prepare for birth and having a newborn.
 By knocking out some big items in the second trimester, you can set yourself up to relax and be more prepared for the final months before your baby arrives.

 Get Maternity Clothes